Geothermal fields 🢔 Geothermal features 🢔 Geological wonders 🢔 Categories of wonders

 The largest and most impressive manifestation of volcanic heat in Tibesti is Soborom geothermal field which is located close to the northwestern rim of Tarso Voôn volcano.

 Few foreigners have visited this remote geological landmark – but local people know it very well.
 These springs are considered to have healing powers – the word Soborom means "water which heals".

 Local Toubou people and other people from this part of Sahara come and stay for a few days in the natural resort to heal dermatitis or rheumatism.
 For the healing has been selected a less hot pool, where water is some 42°C warm.
 People have made some simple utilities – there are placed flat stones in the pools which serve as headrests.
 Earlier beside the springs, the visitors hung their weapons in order to protect themselves in case of sudden attack.

 Yerike and coloured soil

 The hottest spring pool is named Yerike – gas constantly is rising from it and the pool is bubbling as if boiling.

 The temperature of springs in Soborom is between 22 and 88°C. Here is emanating also sulfur and iron, both have colored the soil in vivid colors.

 The reports about Soborom are somewhat contradicting.
 It is known that here are located hot springs, boiling stream, boiling mud pots, solfataras, there are many spatter cones.
 Some reports though mention also geysers.
-But as there are no more detailed descriptions of this rare natural phenomenon, it is possible that here are no true geysers and word "geyser" just describes the fervent bubbling of Yerike spring.
+But as there are no more detailed descriptions of this rare natural phenomenon, it is possible that there are no true geysers and word "geyser" just describes the fervent bubbling of Yerike spring.